Go with the hometown advantage.

 We know how important it is to protect your rights and protect your future.
 We will fight for you or your family.

-If you or someone you love has been charged with a crime, has a family law case or civil matter, please contact our office today by calling (979) 822-8533.
+If you or someone you love has been has a legal matter to discuss, please contact our office today by calling (979) 822-8533.
 Our phones are answered 24/7, to provide the support you need.

 Our office is located on in Historic Downtown Bryan only a few blocks from the Brazos County Courthouse.

 Learn more about the history of our office.

 In our more than thirty years of defending and representing our clients, Philip C. Banks and Amy A. Banks have developed reputations for providing our clients with tenacious home town legal representation.

 Some of the types of cases we handle are:

 If you or someone you love is facing a legal matter, we can provide tough, experienced legal representation.
 Or maybe you are just looking to set up estate planning or need legal help to start a business.

 To discuss your case with one of us in detail, please contact us today by calling (979) 822-8533.
 Our phones are answered 24 hours a day, and you will always talk to a live person ready to assist you.